b-n/m7s/README.md

 ## Links

-- $SERVER/api/v1 gives a list of the core types (e.g. pods, services, configmap)
+`kube-rs` provides a `kube-client` crate which wraps the kubernetes API nicely.
+Notes:

+- `list_core_api_versions` to get the supported versions of core kubernetes apis
+- `list_core_api_resources` to get availalbe core resources
-- $SERVER/apis/ gives a list of the api groups
+- `list_api_groups` to get the api groups and supported/preferred versions
-- $SERVER/apis/$GROUP gives a list of the typs in the group (e.g. /apis/apps/v1 has deployments, daemonsets, statefulsets)
-- $SERVER/apis/apiextensions.k8s.io/v1/customresourcedefinitions/ gives all the CRDS with their openapiv3 specs
+- `list_api_group_resources` to get the resource of a group at a specific version

+This crate doesn't look like it provides methods for the openapiv3 spec endpoints, however it does have a request builder, which means we can use that to serialize the Openapiv3 spec responses.
+Notes:

-- $SERVER/openapi/v3 - gives a root reference to all the openapiv3 specs
+- `$SERVER/openapi/v3` - gives a root reference to all the openapiv3 specs
-  - $SERVER/openapi/v3/api/v1 - gives the spec that the server has for core/v1 as above
+  - `$SERVER/openapi/v3/api/v1` - gives the spec that the server has for core/v1 specs
-  - $SERVER/openapi/v3/apis/apps/v1 - gives the spec that the server has for apps/v1 as above
+  - `$SERVER/openapi/v3/apis/apps/v1` - gives the spec that the server has for apps/v1 as above
+  - `$SERVER/openapi/v3/apis/<group>/<version>` - gives teh spec for the group and specific version